 Leaf blight is a common issue among palms, include the foxtail.
 The foxtail palm has a slender trunk topped by arching fronds.When the palm is young, fronds may be infected with leaf spot that becomes blight.
 Early spots are usually brown with a yellow halo.
 The fungus spreads and kills the young frond leaflets.
 Fungal disease in foxtail palms may be linked to iron deficiency, though it's hard to identify the cause by sight.
 Treatment is to severely prune the fronds, treat with fungicide and add iron-corrective nutrients.

-Sometimes, brown spots on the leaves of a foxtail palm are caused by too much moisture in the air.
+Sometimes, brown spots on the leaves of a foxtail palm are caused by wet foliage as a result of overhead watering or too much moisture in the air.
 The foxtail palm thrives in many conditions and adapts to indoor botanical gardens and outdoor walkways.
 The palm also grows well in patio tubs, around decks and along sidewalks.
 It is vulnerable to brown spot fungal infections caused by overhead watering or by sprinkling in these environments.
 Increase air circulation by keeping the plants well-spaced to encourage ventilation.

 Other Diseases Affecting Foxtail Palms

 Foxtail palms are susceptible to iron and potassium deficiencies that make them at risk for disease.
 The treatment is a slow-release iron or potassium fertilizer.
 These palms are resistant to Lethal Yellowing, a rapidly spreading disease fatal to many palms.

 Benefits of Growing Foxtail Palms